kellyjadams/kellyjadams/README.md

 - ⚖ Current paralegal with 2+ years of experience in property law
 - 📐 Degree in mathematics education
 - 🔍 Love learning new skills
-- ✏ Post weekly on my [blog](https://www.kellyjadams.com/blog) where I write about data science, learning and self development.
+- ✏ Post weekly on my [blog](https://www.kellyjadams.com/blog) where I write about data science or learning new ideas/skills in non-technical fields.
 - ✉ I send out a [weekly newsletter](https://newsletter.kellyjadams.com/) every Friday with blog updates and bite-sized resources/tips on data science and self-improvement.

 ## 🛠 Skills and Tools